-(a) the particular Services required by the Customer;
+(a) the particular Services to be purchased by the Customer;

-2.2 Supplier will confirm its acceptance of the Order and advise the planned Commencement Date.
+2.2 Supplier will confirm its acceptance of the Order.
 Supplier may reject any Order at its sole discretion.
 The Order will be deemed accepted if Supplier has not notified Customer of its acceptance or rejection within five days of receipt.
 Following acceptance the Agreement shall come into existence.

 2.3 Customer may cancel any Order without charge or penalty by giving Supplier notice at any time before the Order is accepted under clause 2.2.